-For example, a beer equilibrated with carbon dioxide at 38° F with a top pressure of 12 pounds per square inch (psi) will have a lower CO2 content than a beer equilibrated with carbon dioxide at 38° F with a top pressure of 15 psi.
-The CO2 content would increase further if the beer were cooled to 34° F.
+For example, a beer equilibrated with carbon dioxide at 38 °F (3 °C) with a top pressure of 12 pounds per square inch (psi) will have a lower CO2 content than a beer equilibrated with carbon dioxide at 38 °F (3 °C) with a top pressure of 15 psi.
+The CO2 content would increase further if the beer were cooled to 34 °F (1 °C).

 The word “equilibrated” is very important when it comes to understanding carbonation.
-Suppose you take a keg of uncarbonated beer at 38° F, hook a CO2 supply to the keg and set the gas regulator to 12 psi.
+Suppose you take a keg of uncarbonated beer at 38 °F (3 °C), hook a CO2 supply to the keg and set the gas regulator to 12 psi.
 If you refer to a standard gas chart, it will say that beer contains 2.57 volumes of CO2.
 But that’s not exactly right: While the beer in the keg will eventually contain 2.57 volumes, it begins flat and picks up carbon dioxide from the headspace over time.
 It’s a dynamic condition.

 A gas chart shows equilibrium carbonation levels in beer at various temperatures and pressures.
-(For a complete chart, see “Carbonate with Your Keg” in the May 2000 issue of BYO.)
+(For a complete chart, see Section D in our Carbonation Priming Chart in the Resources section of BYO.com.)
 But beer that’s already in equilibrium is far different than the dynamic condition in the example above.